jenkinsci/tfs-plugin/README.md

 ## What can you do with it?

+That depends on which version control system you use in TFS/Team Services:

+### Team Foundation Version Control
 Allows you to use a TFVC repository as an SCM in Jenkins jobs.
 At the moment, this plugin supports:
 * Retrieving read-only copies of files and folders from a TFVC repository.
 * Polling a TFVC repository to automatically start builds when there are changes.